LauraJones929/portfolio-p2/README.md

 ### **Frequent Visitor Goals**
 - "As a frequent visitor, I like to try to beat my previous scores."
-- "As a frequent visitor, I want to use the links on each answer button to find out more information about each tree."

 ## Design